 Therefore, CBD is not federally permitted, and it remains in a state of legal flux.
 However, the vast majority of American states tolerate the cannabinoid at the very least.
 Only a handful of locations have clearly outlined an anti-CBD message.
 A few states have gone the other way and passed legislation that all but legalizes cannabidiol.
 Let’s see where Oklahoma lies in this complex legislative web.

-Is CBD Oil Permitted in Oklahoma?
+Is CBD Oil Legal in Oklahoma?

 The answer is ‘yes.’
 However, it only became official relatively recently.
 After the failed attempt to get MMJ on the ballot in 2014, lawmakers perhaps began to understand that Oklahomans were in favor of cannabis and hemp.
 In April 2015, Governor Mary Fallin signed HB 2154 into law.

 It permitted the sale of CBD oil derived from hemp with a maximum THC content of 0.3%.
 This was broadly in line with the 2014 Farm Bill.
-However, only individuals with severe epilepsy, who also received a doctor’s recommendation, were allowed to use it.
+However, only individuals with severe epilepsy, who received a doctor’s recommendation, were allowed to use it.

 Individuals with a wasting disorder, multiple sclerosis, or one of several other conditions were eligible.
 Despite the forward steps, there was a BIG problem.
 You had to buy it in another state and bring it into Oklahoma, a federally illegal act.

 There was also a chance of benefiting from CBD oil as part of a clinical trial.
 However, such opportunities were few and far between.